 - Musical hallucinations may be helped by olanzapine, quetiapine, fluvoxamine, clomipramine, carbamazepine, valproate and donepezil.

 If the patient has narcolepsy the prognosis is as for that disease.
 If not, reassurance is all that is required.
-If it is disturbing, medication may be used intermittently.
+If it disturbs the patient, medication may be used intermittently.